Battle of Osan: Tank columns

 The second column of 25 T-34 tanks approached the task force within an hour.
 The new T-34 formation advanced singly or by twos and threes close together with no apparent formal organization.
 The howitzer battery hit another tank from the column in its tracks, disabled it, and damaged three more.
 The North Korean tanks had destroyed the forward howitzer (number six) and wounded one of its crew members, killed or wounded an estimated 20 infantrymen, and destroyed all of the parked vehicles behind the infantry line.
 At the main battery position, one of the five remaining 105 mm guns had been slightly damaged by a near-hit.
 Several of the men in the artillery battery began deserting their positions, but Perry managed to convince most of them to return.
 Although Smith later stated that he believed that the rounds had deteriorated with age, the ineffectiveness of the 2.36-inch bazooka had been demonstrated repeatedly during World War II against German armor.
-Because of peacetime defense cutbacks, the 24th Infantry Division had never received improved M20 3.5-inch bazookas with M28A2 HEAT antitank ammunition, which could defeat Soviet tanks.
+Because of peacetime defense cutbacks, the 24th Infantry Division had never received improved M20 3.5-inch "Super Bazookas" with M28A2 HEAT antitank ammunition, which could defeat Soviet tanks.
 After the last tanks had passed their lines, no North Korean forces were spotted for around an hour.